wboayue/rust-ibapi/README.md

 This implementation is not a direct port of the offical TWS API.
 It provides a synchronous API that simplifies the development of trading strategies.

-This is a work in progress and was tested against TWS 10.20.
+This is a work in progress and was tested using TWS 10.20.
 The primary reference for this implementation is the [C# source code](https://github.com/InteractiveBrokers/tws-api-public).

 Open issues are tracked [here](https://github.com/wboayue/rust-ibapi/issues).
 If you run into a problem or need a missing feature, check the [issues list](https://github.com/wboayue/rust-ibapi/issues) before reporting a new issue.